bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 In addition, the number of

-* of warnings (/^AN[RS][0-9]{4}E/)
+* of warnings (`/^AN[RS][0-9]{4}E/`)
-* the serious error (/^AN[RS][0-9]{4}S/)
+* the serious error (`/^AN[RS][0-9]{4}S/`)
-* the error due to ANS1228E and ANS1820E
+* the error due to `ANS1228E` and `ANS1820E`
-* the Server-Out-of-Space-error (ANS1292S) additionally
+* the *server-out-of-space*-error (`ANS1292S`) additionally
 are counted in each case and as a total.

 From the sum of the elapsed times and the runtime of the loop via the directories (WALL CLOCK TIME) the script calculates a parallel speedup, which shows how much faster the parallelization is compared to the sum of the individual times.

 #### Performance optimization using profiling
-The runtime of the parallel backup is essentially determined by the runtimes of the individual backup runs.
+The runtime of the parallel backup is essentially determined by the run times of the individual backup runs.
 Without a detailed measurement (but by comparing the time for the script call with commented out the backup call) it is assumed that the runtime of the PERL statements is negligible in comparison.
-The aim of the optimization is the “correct” order of the directories, so that the large, long-running ones run as parallel as possible, the large ones are started because a mismatch balance has a less dramatic effect on the shorter runtimes of the smaller directories.
+The aim of the optimization is the “correct” order of the directories, so that the large, long-running ones run as parallel as possible, the large ones are started because a mismatch balance has a less dramatic effect on the shorter run times of the smaller directories.
 Since the runtime of the backups cannot be estimated in advance, the optimization is based on the last backup (and does assume no dramatic changes, which could only be predicted by complex and therefore time-consuming analyses).
-As described above, the sub threads also write the runtime in seconds to the central log file at the end of the backup, so that a list of all directories with the respective runtimes is created when they are evaluated.
-This list is sorted by descending runtimes and written to a profile file.
+As described above, the sub threads also write the runtime in seconds to the central log file at the end of the backup, so that a list of all directories with the respective run times is created when they are evaluated.
+This list is sorted by descending run times and written to a profile file.

 The next time the script is called, it first creates a list of all directories to be backed up.
 In the next step (this part does not yet work for Windows and has therefore been swapped out again) the backup script compares this list with the entries from the profiling file.